How to Drill a Bowling Ball: Complete Drilling Guide & Cost 2026

 - Published bowling instruction: Bowling This Month, Bowl.com instructional resources

-- USBC equipment specifications: approval lists for league and tournament-grade equipment
+- USBC equipment specifications: approval lists plus the Equipment Specifications and Certifications Manual for maximum ball weight and static weight limits

 Question: Is it possible to use a recently drilled ball as a measurement for a new ball?
 Meaning, can you use another ball’s measurements without you being there to drill a new ball?
 Stupid question, but legitimate reason.
 Thanks!